pankaj426/AWS-EKS-WITHOIDC/README.md

 After completion of job , You will get output with config file content and Kubeconfig.

-Save the config to ~/.kube/config file and update the configmap using below command.
+Save the config to ~/.kube/config file

+Copy the content of mapUsers generated Update the configmap using below command.Replace until meta data content.

           kubectl edit configmap aws-auth -n kube-system

-Under the map user add the content that you have got from output for mapUser spec given by terraform. .

 You need to replace XXXXXXX values with account id.